-Hello, and welcome to another year of high school competitive debate, acting and public speaking!
+Hello, and welcome to another year of high school competitive public speaking!
 What is provided here is an introduction to our global village.
 Being a debate coach is generally divided into two separately areas: CLASSROOM/TEACHING, and COACHING/ADMINISTERING.
-The various folders of information in the on-line curriculum guide are departmentalized as such; however, there are bound to be some areas where cross-application takes place.
+The various curriculum information tabs on the Palm Beach / Martin Debate Portal are organized as such; however, there are bound to be some areas where crossapplication takes place.
 That's OK.
 Better to have too much than not enough.

-Additionally, because this is a continual "work in progress," there may be some files in need of updating or that are missing.
+Additionally, because this is a continual "work in progress," there may be some information in need of updating or that are missing ... especially since, due to COVID-19, we are in a state of transition in so many ways right now.
 Let us know, we'll work on it!